cloudmagic-labs/andriod-dev-task/README.md

 - `GET /api/message/:id` - get one message
 - `DELETE /api/message/:id` - delete one message

 **Your task, will be to consume these API's & build a UI which looks beautiful & more importantly feels intuitive.
-For an example of how the UI should look like, check out our app CloudMagic.**
+For an example of how the UI should look like, check out our app CloudMagic Android App.**

 Here are few details which you might need: